 A similar horrific earthquake had occurred in 2010 that had killed 200,000 people and was successively followed by a deadly cholera outbreak.

 On Saturday night, Naomi tweeted her decision to donate the prize money from this week’s U.S. Open tune-up tournament in Ohio.

-“Really hurts to see all the damage that’s going on in Haiti, and I feel like we really can’t catch a break.
-I’m about to play a tournament this week and I’ll give all the prize money to relief efforts for Haiti.
+“Hurts to see all the damage that’s going on in Haiti, and I feel like we really can’t catch a break.
+I’m about to play in a tournament this week and I’ll give all the prize money to relief efforts for Haiti.
 I know our ancestors’ blood is strong we’ll keep rising”, wrote Naomi in her Tweet.
 Osaka, who has a Haitian father and a Japanese mother, has an opening-round bye in Cincinnati.
 She is to face the winner of Tuesday’s match between Coco Gauff and qualifier Hsieh Su-Wei.